Solar Terms or Seasonal Points for Winter

 ORGANS: Kidney / Bladder / Adrenals

 In Chinese Medicine, the Kidneys and Urinary Bladder are the organs that represent the potent energy of this season.
-The kidneys are located at the lower back, above the waist, partly behind the lower ribs; they filter an enormous amount of blood every day, and they regulate fluids.
+The kidneys are located in the lower back, above the waist, partly behind the lower ribs; they filter an enormous amount of blood every day, and they regulate fluids.
 Waste from the kidneys travels via the ureters to the bladder for excretion.
-Kidneys are extremely important to physical functioning—the body can survive with just a single kidney, but if both kidneys fail, one doesn’t have the ability to eliminate wastes, which leads to death.
+Kidneys are essential to physical functioning—the body can survive with just a single kidney.
+Still, if both kidneys fail, one can’t eliminate wastes, which leads to death.
 The bladder is a stretchable sac located just behind the pubic bone; it stores and eliminates urine.

-Together, these organs determine the overall movement of fluids, and the balance of water and minerals in the body.
+Together, these organs regulate the overall movement of fluids and maintain the balance of water and minerals in the body.
 Some of these minerals will be used to support and create the marrow and bones.
-The two adrenal glands, also related to water element energy, sit on top of each kidney.
-The adrenals release hormones that help to regulate blood sugar and mineral levels, along with hormones that work together to first activate, then counteract, the stress response.
+The two adrenal glands, which are related to water element energy, sit atop each kidney.
+The adrenals release hormones that help regulate blood sugar and mineral levels, as well as hormones that first activate, then counteract, the stress response.

-COOKING: During the colder months, warming meals that are sweet and yang-building should be emphasized.
-Salty and bitter flavors consolidate Qi in the Kidneys, and encourage the natural sinking and centering happening in the winter.
-Warming spices, foods, and cooking methods along with small amounts of medicinal wines help to warm the body.
-Warming pungent flavors also move Qi and protect against cold stagnation.
+COOKING: During the colder months, emphasize warming, sweet, yang-building meals.
+Salty and bitter flavours consolidate Qi in the Kidneys and encourage the natural sinking and centring that occurs in winter.
+Warming spices, foods, and cooking methods, along with small amounts of medicinal wines, help to warm the body.
+Warming pungent flavours also move Qi and protect against cold stagnation.

 A few cooking tips for winter: